Kuame-Klaus/Covid-19-DataCamp-Project-/README.md

 # Covid-19-DataCamp-Project Upgraded

-During my DataCamp Data Analytics for R course, I embarked on an engaging project centered around the analysis of COVID-19 data spanning from January 2020 to March 2020.
+During my DataCamp Data Analytics with R course, I embarked on an engaging project centered around the analysis of COVID-19 data spanning from January 2020 to March 2020.
 Here, I'm excited to present a selection of key findings through a series of illustrative charts.

 ![worldwide trend](https://github.com/Kuame-Klaus/Covid-19-DataCamp-Project-/assets/141528444/eb600fcb-4787-49ee-9ac5-95bdfb38caba)